 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 - Ladle Car Operator

-In the United States, there were 8,400 jobs for Metal Pourer or Caster in 2016.
+There were about 8,400 jobs for Metal Pourer or Caster in 2016 (in the United States).
 There is little to no growth in job opportunities for Metal Pourer or Caster.
-There will be an estimated 500 positions for Metal Pourer or Caster per year.
+The BLS estimates 500 yearly job openings in this field.

 The states with the most job growth for Metal Pourer or Caster are Arkansas, Georgia, and Idaho.
 Watch out if you plan on working in Colorado, Minnesota, or New York.
 These states have the worst job growth for this type of profession.

 Metal Pourer or Caster Salary

 Metal Pourers and Casters make between $26,480 and $56,900 a year.

 Metal Pourers and Casters who work in South Carolina, New York, or Alabama, make the highest salaries.

 Below is a list of the median annual salaries for Metal Pourers and Casters in different U.S. states.